 WHAT TO SEE IN KONYA?

-In other words, there are three major aspects through which Konya can be explored.
+In other words, there are three major aspects through which you can explore Konya.
 So, in order to properly understand and appreciate what I was going to see, I read and learnt about it all.

-I first saw the Haci Veyiszade Mosque when I arrived to Konya.
-I took a tram from the bus station and got off at the stop right in front of this mosque.
-But, at that time I didn’t pay much attention as I was carrying my luggage and had to find my hotel.
+I saw the Haci Veyiszade Mosque when I arrived to Konya.
+I took the tram from the bus station and got off at the stop right in front of this mosque.
+But, I didn’t pay too much attention, as I was carrying my luggage and I also had to find my hotel.

-But, I noticed that it was a big mosque and it somehow looked slightly different, although I couldn’t say why.
+I noticed that it was a big mosque and that it somehow looked slightly different, although I couldn’t really say why.
 I assumed that it was an Ottoman mosque.

-Certainly, the Haci Veyiszade Mosque dominates Konya’s skyline with its impressive size.
-It is located in Kultur Park, in the central part of the city, although slightly away from the most central area where everything else that you want to see in Konya is.
+Certainly, with its impressive size, the Haci Veyiszade Mosque dominates the skyline.
+It’s located in Kultur Park, in the central part of the city, although slightly detached from the most central area, where everything else that you want to see in Konya is.

-I decided to go back to this mosque the first thing after I had left my hotel the following day and then I would continue to explore the city.
+I decided to go back to this mosque the following morning, right after I had left my hotel.
+My plan was first to visit this mosque and then to continue exploring the city.

 Kultur Park is right behind the Haci Veyiszade mosque.
 There is a big fountain, with swans, in the middle of the park.
 There are also some stunning views of the mosque.